 About 75 percent of deadly benzodiazepine overdoses involve opioids, according to a 2015 study in the American Journal of Preventive Medicine.

 Taking Xanax without a prescription is risky.
 Individuals who take it recreationally often mix it with alcohol, marijuana or other drugs.
-Mixing drugs is dangerous because it’s difficult to know how the drugs will interact with one another.
+Mixing drugs like alcohol and Xanax is dangerous because it’s difficult to know how the drugs will interact with one another.
 The drugs can make people pass out or breathe at a dangerously slow rate.

 It’s even more dangerous to take Xanax that you buy on the street because it’s impossible to know exactly what you’re buying.
 A pill labeled Xanax could actually be a stronger benzodiazepine or a totally different drug.

 Doctors usually start patients who have never taken benzodiazepines on low doses of Xanax, such as 0.25 mg or 0.5 mg.
 Everyone who takes the drug regularly will develop tolerance, meaning they’ll require higher doses to feel the same therapeutic effect.
 Patients with a high tolerance to Xanax may require doses greater than 4 mg per day, increasing their risk for dependence.